raaaimund/raaaimund.github.io/_posts/2022-05-11-git-github-workshop.md

         <img src="/assets/img/2022-05-11-git-github-workshop/gitlab-logo.png">
         ---
         ## GitLab
-        - DevOps software that combines the ability to develop, secure, and operate software in a single application.
+        - DevOps software combines the ability to develop, secure, and operate software in a single application.
-        - It was a source code management solution to collaborate within a team on software development that evolved to an integrated solution covering the software development life cycle, and then to the whole DevOps life cycle.
+        - It was a source code management solution to collaborate within a team on software development that evolved into an integrated solution covering the software development life cycle, and then the whole DevOps life cycle.
         - Free and open-source
         - [https://gitlab.com/](https://gitlab.com/)
         ---
-        ## git != GitHub != GitLab
+        ## Git != GitHub != GitLab
         ---
-        ## git
+        ## Git
         let's get started
         ---
-        ## git vocabularies
+        ## Git vocabularies
         - Repository
         - Clone
         - Add